mavrick01/HA-Tasmota-Garage-Relay/README.md

 The other is the config file.
 I call it GarageDoor.yml which I put under packages.

-This came originally from Dr ZZs's video https://www.youtube.com/watch?v=QMepwpyjMCY&t=117s
+This is based from Dr ZZs's video https://www.youtube.com/watch?v=QMepwpyjMCY&t=117s